 Please note that your husband, wife, partner or their solicitor cannot request a valuation on your behalf.

 There are strict time limits for sorting out pension arrangements during a divorce or dissolution.
 If you or your solicitor needs information please complete the Matrimonial proceedings form (P700a).
-Alternatively, you can contact our Helpline.
+To request a paper copy please contact our Helpline.
+Alternatively, you can request information through the contact us area of your My Pension account.

 If you are paying into the Scheme or have benefits on hold and this is your first request for a CETV, there will be no charge.
 If you request another within 12 months, there will be a charge of £180 for each individual pension record.